top of page

 Planning

-We can provide an initial HVAC design including a basic cooling system schematic and preliminary equipment selection to assist you in identifying suitable manufacturers that align with your budget.
+After signing the contract the HVAC System Type, system schematic and preliminary equipment selection and sizes to assist you in identifying suitable manufacturers that align with your budget.

-To provide you with an accurate initial HVAC design and schematic, we'll need the architectural plan views or detailed information that includes:
+To provide you with an accurate initial HVAC design, we'll need the architectural plan views with detailed information that includes:

 Key Details to Share:

-1. Floor Plans (preferably in PDF, DWG, or image format):
+1. Floor Plans in DWG format (preferably in DXF format):

 • Indicate room usage (e.g., office, server room, lab).